deanturpin/shh/index.md

 ## Tasks

+- [ ] Refactor into one thread for reading packets and another for consolidating
 - [ ] Why does Docker/Ubuntu container not display packet types?
 Is it the "any" interface?
 - [ ] Add schema for table
-- [x] pcap include should be limited to one file
 - [ ] Dump markdown summary to `stderr` on exit
 - [ ] Animate unknown IP addresses
 - [ ] Search for the OUI file in common locations, otherwise download it